danmbrown/city-of-whispers/Playbooks/Wellspring.md

 - A retirement residence for the city's elderly

 ## Relationship Questions
-- Who once sought me out for my special knowledge?
+- Which of your Ties once sought me out for my special knowledge?
-- Who introduced me to my mentor?
+- Which of your Ties is my mentor, or introduced me to my mentor?
-- Who gave me space or resources to pursue my special knowledge?
+- Which of your Ties gave me space or resources to pursue my special knowledge?

 ## Moves